Entanglement protection in higher-dimensional systems: Introduction

 Owing to the simplicity of two-qubit entangled systems and its usefulness as a resource in QIP, there have been several theoretical proposals to combat decoherence and finite-time disentanglement in these systems [\ref{11}-\ref{24}].
 Some of these proposals have been experimentally demonstrated in atomic, photonic, and solid state systems [\ref{25}-\ref{34}].
 One of the entanglement protection schemes [\ref{21}] considered a class of two-qubit entangled states which undergo ESD in the presence of an ADC.
-For such systems, a Local Unitary Operation (LUO), Pauli $\sigma_x$ operator also known as NOT operation, has been proposed such that when it is applied on one or both the subsystems during the process of decoherence, it can hasten, delay, or completely avoid the ESD, all depending on the time when NOT operation is applied.
-This proposal was later transformed into an all-optical experimental setup to study the effect of LUOs on the disentanglement dynamics in a photonic system [\ref{22}].
-Thus, providing an experimentally feasible architecture for the implementation of ADC and the local NOT operation to suitably manipulate the ESD in a controlled manner.
+For such systems, a Local Unitary Operation (LUO), in this case the Pauli $\sigma_x$ operator also known as NOT operation, has been proposed.
+When LUO is applied on one or both the subsystems during the process of decoherence, it can hasten, delay, or completely avoid the ESD, all depending on the time when NOT operation is applied.
+This proposal was later transformed by our group into an all-optical experimental setup to study the effect of LUOs on the disentanglement dynamics in a photonic system [\ref{22}].
+This work proposed an experimentally feasible architecture for the implementation of ADC and the local NOT operation to suitably manipulate the ESD of a two-qubit system in a controlled manner.

-Higher-dimensional entangled quantum systems (qudits, $d\geq 3$) can offer practical advantages over the canonical two-qubit entangled systems in QIP.
-These systems are more resilient to errors than their qubit counterpart in quantum cryptography, and they offer practical advantages; for example, increased channel capacity in quantum communication, enhanced security in QIP protocols, efficient quantum gates, and in the tests of the foundations of quantum mechanics [\ref{4}].
+Higher-dimensional entangled quantum systems (qudits, $d\geq 3$) can offer practical advantages over the canonical two-qubit entangled systems in QIP protocols.
+These systems are more resilient to errors than their qubit counterparts in quantum cryptography, and they offer practical advantages; for example, increased channel capacity in quantum communication, enhanced security in QIP protocols, efficient quantum gates, and in the tests of the foundations of quantum mechanics [\ref{35}].
 It is therefore important to study the effects of decoherence on these systems.
-Entanglement evolution has been studied in higher-dimensional systems present in the noisy environment, and despite the resilience of these systems to noise [\ref{35}], ESD is established to be ubiquitous in all dimensions of the Hilbert spaces [\ref{36}, \ref{37}].
-Some attempts have been made to locally manipulate the disentanglement dynamics in qubit-qutrit [\ref{38}, \ref{39}], and qutrit-qutrit [\ref{40}-\ref{42}] systems to retain the entanglement for longer duration.
-It is found that the quantum interference between two upper levels of the qutrit can also be used to control the disentanglement dynamics in higher-dimensional systems [\ref{38}, \ref{43}].
+Entanglement evolution has been studied in higher-dimensional systems present in the noisy environment, and despite the resilience of these systems to noise [\ref{36}], ESD is established to be ubiquitous in all dimensions of the Hilbert spaces [\ref{37}, \ref{38}].